Kleene-Star/.github/docs/concept/requirement.md

 ### Technical characteristics

-- Unified search: A core component is the powerful, unified search function based on the `WebExpress` `IndexManager` and the query language WQL (WebExpress Query Language).
+- Unified search: A core component is the powerful, unified search function based on the **WebExpress** `IndexManager` and the query language WQL (WebExpress Query Language).
 Users can run complex, structured queries across all modules, for example, "find all open issues in project X that are linked to knowledge article Y and reference asset Z."
-- Plugin architecture: The entire application is built on ``WebExpress's` `PluginManager` and `PackageManager` model.
+- Plugin architecture: The entire application is built on **WebExpress's** `PluginManager` and `PackageManager` model.
 Each service is a plugin, which simplifies maintenance, updates, and extension of the platform.
-- Identity and access management: The system uses `WebExpress's` `IdentityManager` and supports integration with existing directory services such as LDAP or Active Directory as well as central identity providers (IdPs) via protocols such as OpenID Connect or SAML, enabling integration with Keycloak, Google, Microsoft, or other services.
+- Identity and access management: The system uses **WebExpress's** `IdentityManager` and supports integration with existing directory services such as LDAP or Active Directory as well as central identity providers (IdPs) via protocols such as OpenID Connect or SAML, enabling integration with Keycloak, Google, Microsoft, or other services.
-- Interoperability: Communication and data exchange between modules take place via the defined APIs and the event system of the `WebExpress` framework.
+- Interoperability: Communication and data exchange between modules take place via the defined APIs and the event system of the **WebExpress-Framework**.
 For example, the issue management module can trigger an event when a task is completed, to which the knowledge management module can respond by updating an article.

 ## State of the Art and Positioning

 The market for collaboration and project management software offers a wide range of solutions that differ in their scope of functions, architecture, and licensing model.
-The application conceptualized here positions itself as a highly integrated open-source alternative that combines the strengths of established products and addresses their weaknesses through a thoughtful architecture based on the `WebExpress` framework.
+The application conceptualized here positions itself as a highly integrated open-source alternative that combines the strengths of established products and addresses their weaknesses through a thoughtful architecture based on the **WebExpress-Framework**.

 Commercial, proprietary solutions such as Confluence (for knowledge management) and Jira (for issue management) are market leaders and offer a very extensive range of functions.
 However, their greatest weakness is that they are two separate products whose integration is possible but license- and configuration-intensive.
 Data silos remain technically in place, making truly unified search and data consistency difficult.
 In addition, the on-premises versions are associated with high licensing costs, and customizability is limited to the APIs and add-on marketplaces provided by the vendor.
 The on-premises versions have been announced as end-of-life as of 2029-03-28.

 There are also strong competitors in the open-source space.
 XWiki is a powerful and extensible wiki platform whose strength lies primarily in knowledge management.
 Project management functions can be retrofitted via extensions but are not as deeply integrated into the core as in the present concept.
 OpenProject is a comprehensive project management solution with strong features for both classical and agile methods.
 However, the knowledge management component is less mature compared to specialized wiki systems.
 OpenDesk is a promising approach for a suite of open-source applications but focuses heavily on integrating various independent standard software (e.g., Nextcloud, OnlyOffice), which can again lead to a heterogeneous administrative and user landscape.

 This conceptualized application stands out from these solutions through several differentiators:
-1. Foundational architecture of unity: In contrast to the subsequent integration of separate systems (as with Jira/Confluence or OpenDesk), the solution described here is based on a common foundation-the `WebExpress` framework.
+1. Foundational architecture of unity: In contrast to the subsequent integration of separate systems (as with Jira/Confluence or OpenDesk), the solution described here is based on a common foundation-the **WebExpress-Framework**.
 All modules (knowledge, issues, assets) share the ComponentHub, IdentityManager, and IndexManager.
 This enables native and deep interoperability that goes beyond simple linking.
 2. Powerful, unified query language (WQL): While other systems often provide only simple full-text searches or specific filter dialogs, WQL offers a consistent and learnable language for users to execute complex, structured queries across all data objects.
 This is a decisive advantage over separate searches in different systems.
 3. Lightweight and high-performance plugin development: Because the entire framework is based on C#, developers can create performant and secure plugins using a unified set of tools and language skills, without having to deal with different technology stacks (e.g., Java, PHP, JavaScript frameworks).